ajpirzada/LinearRationalExpectationsModel/README.md

 z_{t}^{\pi} = E_{t}\pi_{t+1}
 ```

-The transformed version of the model has 8 equations: 3 for $x$, $\pi$, and $i$; 3 for the shocks; and 2 for the auxiliary variables.
+The transformed version of the model now has 8 equations: 3 for $x$, $\pi$, and $i$; 3 for the shocks; and 2 for the auxiliary variables.
 Let's write the transformed model:

 1. **Auxiliary variable 1**: $x_{t} = z_{t-1}^{x} + \eta_{t}^{x}$
 2. **Auxiliary variable 2**: $\pi_{t} = z_{t-1}^{\pi} + \eta_{t}^{\pi}$